Medically reviewed by Aimee Paik, MD

 Using clindamycin topical treatment can increase your risk for antibiotic resistance.
 In order to prevent this, it's important to use a benzoyl peroxide gel or wash alongside your treatment.
 Using benzoyl peroxide helps to minimize the risk of antibiotic resistance.

 After cleansing, pat dry your skin and follow with moisturizer.
-Our dermatologists recommend applying clindamycin lotion after moisturizer to reduce irritation.
+Ther providers on our platform recommend applying clindamycin lotion after moisturizer to reduce irritation.
 To make the topical solution easier to spread, try dotting it onto the skin before rubbing it into the entire affected area.
 If your skin is dry, you can follow with another layer of moisturizer.

 As mentioned earlier, it's important to use clindamycin and benzoyl peroxide together to help prevent antibiotic resistance.
 There are formulas that combine clindamycin with benzoyl peroxide, but you can also use a benzoyl peroxide wash as a part of your skincare routine.